Commercial Lease Late Fee: Everything You Need to Know

 If you realize that your tenant is consistently paying late, have an honest conversation with him or her about it.
 You may find that there is a legitimate problem, like a tenant regularly receiving money from his or her clients after the rent is due.
 In a situation like this, you would not be obliged to change the terms of your lease to better suit their needs, and you would still be able to charge late fees.
 However, you will have a good understanding of the situation and why payment is regularly late.

 If you need help with a commercial lease late fee, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Menlo Ventures and Airbnb.